 Is there anything more warming and cozy than the smell and flavor of apple spice granola?
 Granola clusters and energy bites are popular snack items at the grocery store, but did you know that you can make your own at home?
 By making your own, you get to control the cost and the amount of added sugar – double win!
-Apple cinnamon granola clusters are easy to make because they are made from just a few pantry staple ingredients.
-Try them out and enjoy the benefits of a healthy homemade snack!
+Apple cinnamon granola clusters are simple to make using just a few pantry staple ingredients!

 Three Must-Know Cooking Skills